Shipping with this method takes 3-5 days

 - Worldwide (excludes some countries***)

-How long does it take for K-Citra to start helping with kidney stones?
+How long does it take to see changes in urine tests?